He arotake o ngā whakahaere e whakahaerengia ana e te kaunihera (CCO)

 The role of the independent panel

-It will provide recommendations to ensure:
+It provided recommendations to ensure:

 - the services CCOs provide are efficient and effective